SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 in our app.

 Go to `sentry.io`.
-If you've never used Sentry before, it's a cloud-based error monitoring tool: it's a really great way for to track and debug errors on production.
+If you've never used Sentry before, it's a cloud-based error monitoring tool: it's a really great way to track and debug errors on production.
+Not that *those* ever happen.
+Ahem.
 They also have excellent integration with Symfony.

 If you don't already have an account, sign up - it's free.
 Once you do, you'll end up on a "Getting Started" page that looks something like this.
 I'll select